 - On sites where the natural drop in grade exceeds the one percent minimum, drain pipes outlets shall be on 100 foot (30 m) centers maximum.
 This will provide outlets in the event that excessive water flow exceeds the capacity of pipe over long stretches.

-- When the drain pipe must be raised to accommodate outlets through the wall face, refer to the Design Detail 4: Alternate Drain, Page 13 of the AB Spec Book.
+- Drain pipe must be raised to accommodate outlets through the wall face when daylighting below grade is not possible.
+Refer to the Design Detail 4: Alternate Drain, of the AB Spec Book.

 1.5 Heel Drain